frontboat/daydreams-lootsurvivor/examples/api/README.md

   necessary parameters (like URL, query params based on the schema, and setting `responseType: 'json'` if appropriate) to call the target API.

-- `apiAgentOnlyFetch.ts`: The main script for the agent.
+- `example-api-schema.ts`: The main script for the agent.
 - `fetchAction.ts`: Defines the generic `fetch` action.

 **TLDR:**